basudeabhijeet/VIRTUSA-JatayuS4-Team_Uchiha/README.md

-# Synthetic Face Generation for Creative Automation
+# Synthetic Face Generation for Creative Automation and Visual AI

 This project is a full-stack web application that leverages state-of-the-art generative models to create and semantically edit photorealistic synthetic faces.
 It addresses the challenge of creating high-quality, customizable human images, which is often expensive, time-consuming, and limited by privacy concerns.